isw-kudos/huddo-docs/docs/boards/cloud-updates.md

 #### 2021-08-16
 - Fix for error thrown when assigning colours in a Board
-- Small screen icon posiitions, in particular for attached files
+- Small screen icon positions, in particular for attached files
 - Various performance updates

 #### 2021-07-23